b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision.md

 &nbsp;

-Put simply, there are multiple accounts of Joseph Smith's First Vision.
+Recollecting how often I had heard of Joseph Smith's First Vision story, and iterating over its monumental significance, I don't know what words to use to describe the emotions I felt when I found out that there are multiple accounts of Joseph Smith's First Vision.
 At face value, repeating a story to increase exposure and communicate to a broader audience makes sense. ==This would be a non-issue== if the story being told was consistent.
 I should expect that this story is one that does not allow any room for discrepancy.

 The timeline of these accounts is absolutely worth considering.
-Reportedly, it took place in 1820.
+Reportedly, this pivotal event took place in 1820.
 The LDS church was formally founded in 1830.
 The earliest documented appearance of this story is 1832.
 The earliest record of the First Vision being actively propagated is in *1839*.
 This means that by the time *most* LDS church members will have heard about this critical, foundational event, it will have been *nineteen years* past.

 Between 1820 and 1832 (a *twelve year gap*) there is not a single mention of Joseph Smith having witnessed any kind of divine intervention.
-Between the church's founding and the earliest record of the First Vision is a stint of two years, give or take some months, and that record is in Joseph's personal journal.
+Between the church's founding and the earliest record of the First Vision is a stint of two years, give or take some months, and the aforementioned record is in Joseph's personal journal.
 Prior to 1839, scarce citations exist of the First Vision.
 Anyone joining the church in this *nine year* window of time will not have the context nor even a notion that this church was *[[Restoration|restored]]*, or is in contrast to apostasy.
 This is reflected in sermons given decades later, when early converts who become figureheads like George Q Cannon, Orson Pratt, even Brigham Young actively try to shut down this *crazy rumor* floating around that God appeared to Brother Joseph.
 Yes, [[First Vision Contemporaries#Early Church Leaders|I have receipts]] to back up that assertion.

 &nbsp;